 A staff told us that repeating customer is the easiest because she know how the customer wants her sandwich done and can move on to getting it done efficiently.
 This is interesting because we know that the sandwich artist is the only person who knows/remembers the customer's preference.
 What if she leaves the job or is not working on that day when the customer visit?
 One of the reasons that people like Subway is because of the consistency it provides.
 This insight helped us think about how to provide customized services that keep track of customer's preferences at the same time make sure we have a consistent experience between stores.

 With these insights we gathered after talking to the staff and the customers, we can start to brainstorm with informed design solutions that tailored to the real needs of both sides.

 We brainstormed with the Subway team and generated many ideas that have the potential of solving the problems for both the store and the consumer while boosting the sales.
 We generated more than 50 ideas during the session.
 We also leveraged our collective wisdom by bringing in a multidisciplinary team in the room and bringing many different voices to the table.

-Part of the benefit of a ideation workshop is bouncing off ideas of other people and build on the ones that work.
+Part of the benefit of an ideation workshop is bouncing off ideas of other people and build on the ones that work.
 So we took advantage of the cross-functional team and encourage everyone to build their ideas upon each other's.
-We clustered the ideas and rated them based on their relevance and feasibility using metric grid.
-Among all the ideas, the most promising ones include interactive ordering experience, ring up in-line, self checkout, and grab-n-go experience.
+We clustered the ideas and rated them based on their relevance and feasibility using a metric grid.
+Among all the ideas, the most promising ones include interactive ordering experience, ring up in-line, self-checkout, and grab-n-go experience.

 After several rounds of bouncing ideas off of each other, we combined several ideas and created a new end-to-end ordering experience that shortens the line and the wait time, while keeping the interactive ordering part in the experience.